bcgov/CIT/CONTRIBUTING.md

 ### Merging your code into develop.

 - GitHub will not let you merge code that has not passed the following checks
-  - The pipeline builds correctly (all unit tests pass)
+  - The pipeline builds correctly

   - Another developer has performed code review and you have implemented requested changes